Huawei Releases Best 5G Network to Empower Business Success

-LONDON, ENGLAND / ACCESSWIRE / February 20, 2020 / At the Huawei product and solution launch in London, Peng Song, President of Huawei's Carrier BG Marketing and Solution Sales Dept, delivered a keynote.
+LONDON, Feb.
+21, 2020 /PRNewswire/ -- At the Huawei product and solution launch in London, Peng Song, President of Huawei's Carrier BG Marketing and Solution Sales Dept, delivered a keynote.
 During this keynote, he announced the release of a cutting-edge 5G network, which is intended to help operators achieve commercial 5G success.

 The cutting-edge 5G network released at the event is not just for show.
 It includes a series of product solutions, such as the simplified radio access network (RAN), smart IP network, ultra-high-bandwidth transport network, green connections, and AI-enabled end-to-end 5G services.